fhd/scheme.js/README.md

     make

-This will put _dist/scheme.js_ in place.
+This will put _dist/scheme.js_ and _dist/scheme.min.js_ in place.
+The latter only if you have [UglifyJS](https://github.com/mishoo/UglifyJS) installed.

-_This step isn't really required yet because scheme.js is just one source file anyway.
-But it won't be for long.
-Plus there will be a minified version_.

 Using scheme.js in a website
 ----------------------------

-If you include _dist/scheme.js_, you can include scheme code via script tags, just like JavaScript code.
-Like this:
+If you include _dist/scheme.js_ or _dist/scheme.min.js_, you can include scheme code via script tags, just like JavaScript code.
+Like
+this:

-    <script src="scheme.js"></script>
+    <script src="scheme.min.js"></script>
     <script type="text/scheme">
         ((.alert js) "Hello, World!")
     </script>